What is a Semantic Layer? (Components and Enterprise Applications)

 For specific use cases, a knowledge graph is created when business concepts and defined relationships from ontological schemas are applied to data/content.
 A knowledge graph plays a significant role in a semantic layer by representing information as interconnected entities and relationships, providing a structured and graph-based approach to knowledge representation.

+This is an example of a knowledge graph.
+The author Harper Lee works with JB Lippincott & Company, which are located in various areas.
+The author and publisher worked together to make a few books, which have years.
 A knowledge graph allows organizations to connect heterogeneous data sources by linking entities and relationships across different datasets and to store business rules and logic with data and to transform raw data into meaningful information.
 A knowledge graph further aligns well with the principles of Linked Data, where entities are connected through links, creating a web of interconnected data.
 Examples of use cases for graph creation include the need to traverse relationships, apply calculations, aggregations, and other connections or manipulations that align with the business requirements on raw data.
 For example, one of our clients, a leading firm in global private equity, created a knowledge portal based on a semantic layer that gives them access to all of the key information about their most important business assets, such as deals, investments, bankers, partners, and employees.
 From a single application, business leaders can see information about these important assets pulled from over 20 different sources (connected by a knowledge graph).
 A director in the firm can look up an investment to see how it is doing, then view the employee who worked on the original deal, and then see all the other deals they worked on from a single location.
 Information is organized, not by the systems from which they originate, but by the business asset that the director is viewing.
 Their leaders now have better access to information and a more natural way to see how their business is performing.

 What are the Applications and Use Cases for a Semantic Layer?